jguilhermesl/my-first-portfolio/README.md

 ### Adjustments and improvements

-The project is under development.
-Missing steps:
+The project has been finished.

 - [x] Body with HTML.
 - [x] Stylization with CSS.